Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 1. As a new gamer, I want a clear comparison between the two consoles e.g. their price or additional features.
 2. As a new gamer, I want each feature to be explained so that I know why it is a pro/con.
-3. a new gamer, I want to know which games are available on each console right now.
+3. As a new gamer, I want to know which games are available on each console right now.

 Friends/family of new gamer